YarosMallorca/DJI-Mapper/README.md

 1. Download the latest version from the [Releases](https://github.com/YarosMallorca/DJI-Mapper/releases/latest) page.

-2. If you're on Windows, unzip the downloaded file and run `DJI Mapper.exe`.
-On MacOS simply double-click the downloaded file.
+2. Unzip the downloaded file and run the executable.
 On Linux run `DJI-Mapper` from the terminal.

 3. If you're on Windows and you get a warning from Windows Defender, click on "More info" and then "Run anyway".